 - If you do not have any of the above qualifications, you may still be able to achieve IEng or CEng by other approved routes.
 You can check these alternative routes with the Engineering Council or with the appropriate professional engineering institution.

-- Structural engineers can register with the Institution of Structural Engineers.
+- You would first become a member of the Institution of Structural Engineers (IStructE).
 See their website for details.

 - Your promotion prospects rise with further professional development and increasing experience.
 You can progress from being one member of a project team to being project leader.